 FAQs: Click on the drop-down links below to see answers to common advising questions.

-The instructor for the first-year seminar serves as the advisor for the students enrolled in his/her seminar.
+Honors students have many advisors.
+The instructor for the first-year seminar serves as the mentor for the students enrolled in his/her seminar.
+Honors students are encouraged to visit an advisor in the Honors Program.
 Additionally, once a student has decided on a major, it is extremely important to start seeing an advisor in that Department and/or School.
 Students are encouraged to see their Honors advisor throughout their time at KU as well to help track progress toward fulfilling the requirements for completion.